5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 |:-------:|-----------|
 **`-v`**|Verbose Mode.
 Replaces the progress bar with a text output of the boot process which helps identifying issues.
 Combine with `debug=0x100` and `keepsyms=1`
 **`-s`**|Single User Mode.
 This mode will start the terminal mode, which can be used to repair your system.
 Should be disabled with a Quirk since you can use it to bypass the Admin account password.
 **`-x`**|Safe Mode.
 Boots macOS with a minimal set of system extensions and features.
-Very sseful if Root Patches applied via OCLP no longer work in newer versions of macOS.
-Just boot into safe mode, uninstall the root patches, delete the boot-arg and reboot.
-Safe Mode can also be triggered from OC's Boot Picker by holding a key combination if `PollAppleHotkeys` is enabled.
+Very useful if Root Patches applied by OpenCore Legacy Patcher no longer work and macOS won't boot after applying the patches.
+Just boot into Safe Mode, revert the root patches, delete the boot-arg, reboot (and wait for an updated version of OCLP that fixes the issue).
 **`-f`**| Enables cacheless booting in Clover.
 OpenCore uses a different option: change `Kernel/Scheme/KernelCache` from `Auto` to `Cacheless`.
 Only applicable to macOS 10.6 to 10.9!
 **`debug=0x100`**|Disables WatchDog.
 Prevents the machine from restarting after a kernel panic so you can check the errors on screen (if verbose mode is enabled).
 **`keepsyms=1`**|Companion setting to `debug=0x100` that tells the OS to also print the symbols on a kernel panic.
 This can give some more helpful insight as to what's causing the panic.